 “The Kitchen” Knives Are Sharp–for Trademark Battle

 Kitchen Café’s founder, Chef Kimbal Musk launched his first restaurant called THE KITCHEN in Boulder in 2004.
 Since that time, Musk has opened three other Kitchen Restaurants in Denver, Fort Collins and Chicago, with another opening soon in Memphis.
-Musk has extended use of the term “Kitchen” to open THE KITCHEN NEXT DOOR in Denver and Glendale, CA, and THE KITCHEN UPSTAIRS in Boulder.
+Musk has extended the use of the term “Kitchen” to open THE KITCHEN NEXT DOOR in Denver and Glendale, CA, and THE KITCHEN UPSTAIRS in Boulder.

 THE KITCHEN COMMUNITY—A Big Deal, Really

-Kimbal also created THE KITCHEN COMMUNITY, a non-profit that has built over 250 Learning Gardens in schools and communities across America, and has raised tens of millions of dollars.
-The organization works to teach children and families about growing the own food nutrition, healthy eating, lifestyle choices and the environment.
+Kimbal also created THE KITCHEN COMMUNITY, a non-profit that has built over 250 Learning Gardens in schools and communities across America and has raised tens of millions of dollars.
+The organization works to teach children and families about growing their own food nutrition, healthy eating, lifestyle choices and the environment.
 A $1 million dollar grant from Chicago Mayer Rahm Emanual in 2012 has allowed the creation of 100 Learning Gardens in Chicago city schools.